-Carnaval del Sol is still happening in 2020!
-Vancouver’s annual Latin American festival is still taking place, both in live and online formats!
+Carnaval del Sol still happened in 2020!
+Vancouver’s annual Latin American festival still took place, despite COVID-19, both in live and online formats!

-Despite COVID-19, unlike many events in the Lower Mainland this year, Carnaval del Sol isn’t cancelled.
+Despite COVID-19, unlike many events in the Lower Mainland this year, Carnaval del Sol wasn’t cancelled.
 Far from it in fact!
-And the festivities run for over three weeks this year, instead of just 10 or so days!
+And the festivities ran for over three weeks this past year, instead of just 10 or so days!

 To learn about what the festival usually looks like, in years when there isn’t a pandemic, see our articles about Carnaval del Sol and Latin American Week.
-For information about what’s happening in 2020, see below or check out the official Carnaval del Sol website.
+For information about what happened in 2020, see below or check out the official Carnaval del Sol website.

 To jump to information about the festival’s food and live entertainment events on the weekend of August 7th to 9th, click 2020 Restaurants & Food Events